jagjourney/jaggrok-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.6.1 =
+* Refined the Elementor widget canvas placeholder so it now renders a minimal launch button while keeping generation tools in the modal.
+* Relocated the layout history carousel and curated frame library into the generator modal with updated styling aligned to Elementor.
+* Updated modal bindings to power the new sidebar tabs and ensure history/frame data loads within the dialog.

 = 1.6.0 =
 * Added multi-variation canvas support across providers with a new selection UI in the Elementor modal.
 * Persisted variation selections in the canvas history and tuned rate-limit messaging for multi-option runs.